 Day 08: - Dhobane trekking to Phedi (1680m)

-Pass through the sprawling villages of Tendor and Tallo Phedi with their tidy slate-roofed houses, cutting in and out of the forest.
-The trail leads upward through terraces lands with rice fields that seem impossibly green, divided by trickling irrigation channel.
-It passes through damp patches of forest following the south bank.
-The trail follows the bottom of the fertile rice growing Irkhuwa valley, crossing the river on a rickety bamboo bridge.
+Pass through the sprawling villages of Tender and Tallo Phedi with their tidy slate-roofed houses, cutting in and out of the forest.
+The trail leads upward through terraces lands with rice fields that seem impossibly green, divided by trickling irrigation channels.
+It passes through damp patches of jungle following the south bank.
+The trail follows the bottom of the fertile rice-growing Irkhuwa valley, crossing the river on a rickety bamboo bridge.
 Take the path running over the Sanu Khola to Phedi.
 Visit nearby ruined Stupa and a tiny disused Gompa.

 Day 09: - Phedi trekking to Gurase (2880m)

 The ascent from Phedi is perilously steep, climbing along the spur that divides the Irkhuwa Khola and Sanu Khola.
 After ascending another 100m from Jaubire, approach the sprawling village of Thulo Fokte (2140m).
-Crossing gentle stone path, it’s a pleasant ascent through the forest, with lots of sunny clearings for rest stops.
-Climbing up towards forest of oak, birch and rhododendron you’ll have giddying views of the plunging valley.
+Crossing a gentle stone path, it’s a pleasant ascent through the forest, with lots of sunny clearings for rest stops.
+Climbing up towards forest of oak, birch, and rhododendron, you’ll have giddying views of the plunging valley.
 The trail drops down from the top of the spur to Bilbate (2800m).
-About 30 minutes further we will reach tiny stone village of Gurase.
+About 30 minutes further, we will reach the tiny stone village of Gurase.

 Day 10: - Gurase trekking to Sanam (2850m)

-Today we pass through a rhododendron forest dotted with overgrown Mani walls and Stupas.
-After about total journey of 2 hrs we will reach to Salpa Pokhari, a wish fulfilling sacred pool set at 3414m.
-The area is surrounded by hemlock and fir forests abound with birds and wildlife.
+Today we pass through a rhododendron forest dotted with large Mani walls and Stupas.
+After about a total journey of 2 hrs, we will reach to Salpa Pokhari, a wish-fulfilling sacred pool set at 3414m.
+Hemlock and fir forests surround the area abound with birds and wildlife.
 The pass is often covered with snow in winter.
 You can gaze forward across the forest to the distant peak of Solu Khumbu.
-Reach the open area of loose stones and dwarf rhododendrons above Salpa Bhanjyang and steep drop to the main stream.
-Moving on the path runs across the hillside and through the damp forest to Sanam.
-Over night stay at Sanam.
+Reach the open area of loose stones and dwarf rhododendrons above Salpa Bhanjyang and a steep drop to the mainstream.
+Moving on, the path runs across the hillside and through the damp forest to Sanam.
+Overnight stay at Sanam.

 Day 11: - Sanam trekking to Bung (1900m)

-First part of the day is gentle but sustained descend through a forest of rhododendron, brown oaks and chir pines.
-Enjoy the paper factory, a teashop and an old Gompa in the village of Share after passing an enormous rock carved with Buddhist mantras.
+The first part of the day is gentle but sustained descend through a forest of rhododendron, brown oaks, and chir pines.
+Enjoy the paper factory, a teashop, and an old Gompa in the village of Share after passing an enormous rock carved with Buddhist mantras.
 About two hours from Share, expose to lush, forested valley ahead of Gudel (1900m).
 It is another pleasant Rai valley of whitewashed houses and kitchen gardens, almost a mirror image of Bung.
 Cross the Hongu Khola by a steel suspension bridge at about 1320m.
-The main trail drops past the village of school through a patchwork of rice, millet and soybean terraces to the village of Bung.
-Bung is also the point that you are officially supposed to pay the Makalu National Park entry fee.
+The main trail drops past the village of school through a patchwork of rice, millet and soybean terraces to the community of Bung.
+The bung is also the point that you are officially supposed to pay the Makalu National Park entry fee.

 Day 12: - Bung trekking to Surke la (3085m)

-As you climb up the hillside, you’ll see the farmland becoming richer and more varied and racks of beans, maize and other crops drying on the wooden balconies of whitewashed Rai houses.
-Continuing on the main trail, you’ll enjoy glorious views over wide, fertile Hongu Valley.
+As you climb up the hillside, you’ll see the farmland becoming more vibrant and more varied and racks of beans, maize, and other crops drying on the wooden balconies of whitewashed Rai houses.
+Continuing on the main trail, you’ll enjoy glorious views over broad, fertile Hongu Valley.
 Cross the hillside by scattered Mani walls.
 In the upper valley, a perfect circle of tall juniper trees marks the location of the Khiraule Gompa.
-You will have soaring views over the surroundings valley passing through scrubby, burnt forest with clear hillside.
+You will have soaring views over the surroundings valley passing through the scrubby, burnt forest with the bright hillside.
 Passing through the valley of Charakot, a steep stone stairway drops to reach Surke La Pass.
 Spend your overnight here.

 Day 13: - Surke La trekking to Gaikharka (2300m)

 Today trail descends steeply onwards from a notch in the cliff wall.
 The slopes are covered in wispy thickets of bamboo.
 Today we will pass Najindingma (2650m) village.
-You will have view of a clear area of grassland, used as summer grazing by people from surrounding valleys.
-Another one and half hour of drop across soggy forests, we will reach Gaikharka.
-Here you’ll have wonderful views of grassy terraces and scattered farmhouses.
+You will have a view of a clear area of grassland used as summer grazing by people from surrounding valleys.
+Another one and a half hours of drop across soggy forests, we will reach Gaikharka.
+Here you’ll have beautiful views of grassy terraces and scattered farmhouses.

 Day 14: - Gaikharka trekking to Pangum (3173m)

 Crossing a humid, ferny forest, the trail continues across the Hinku Khola on a 62m-long, steel cable bridge.
-You will watch two sparkling waterfalls and path begins an almost vertical ascent to the valley of Sibuje (2500m), also known as Vasme and Chatuk, for about 2 hrs.
-Further uphill, you’ll see pocket sized village Gompa.
-The trail ascends for an hour through patchy forest of straggly rhododendrons.
+You will watch two sparkling waterfalls and path begins an almost vertical ascent to the valley of Sibuje (2500m), also known as Vase and Chatuk, for about 2 hrs.
+Further uphill, you’ll see pocket-sized village Gompa.
+The trail ascends for an hour through a patchy forest of straggly rhododendrons.
 We will reach Pangum La pass, enjoying the grand-stand views of Khumbu Himalaya and Mera Peak (6476m).

-We can also have a short climb to Pangum Gompa for night stay.
+We can also have a short climb to Pangum Gompa for a night stay.

 Day 15: - Pangum trekking to Puiyan (2680m)

-Crossing thefinal La of the Arun valley, we will trek downhill at first and then up and over Kari La(3145m).
-After having lunch trail drops downhill, quite steeply in the end to where the Arun Valley path joins theroute from Jiri just before Puiyan.
-The terrain can be frustrating, with the trail diverting into side valleys and being far from a direct line to Puiyan but it is interesting to trek.
-Puiyan is a nice village overlooking a small tributary of the Dudh Koshi.
+Crossing the final La of the Arun valley, we will trek downhill at first and then up and over Kari La(3145m).
+After having lunch, the trail drops downhill, quite steeply in the end to where the Arun Valley path joins the route from Jiri just before Puiyan.
+The terrain can be frustrating, with the trail diverting into side valleys and being far from a direct line to Puiyan, but it is interesting to trek.
+Puiyan is a beautiful village overlooking a small tributary of the Dudh Koshi.

 Day 16: - Puiyan trekking to Lukla

-From Puiyan it’s reasonably easy to make Lukla with a few hours.
-We can also make a visit to Kharte La Pass.
+From Puiyan, it’s reasonably easy to make Lukla with a few hours.
+We can also visit Kharte La Pass.
 The trail winds uphill along the Jiri path.
-Today is a short and easy day trek and also a rest day in the Lukla valley.
-Spend your night in hotel enjoying the cultural programs at night.
+Today is a short and easy day trek and even a rest day in the Lukla valley.
+Spend your night in the hotel, enjoying the cultural programs at night.

 Day 17: - Flight back to Kathmandu

-Saying final goodbye to our porters we return to the hustle and bustle of Kathmandu with a 45 minute flight back to the domestic airport.
-(It also can be a spare day in case of bad weather in Lukla which makes the Lukla flight delayed and cancel.)
-At the evening you can have your last night in Nepal enjoying the Nepali cultural dinner show exchanging greetings among friends and with all Nepalese people.
+Saying a final goodbye to our porters, we return to the hustle and bustle of Kathmandu with a 45-minute flight back to the domestic airport.
+(It also can be an extra day in case of bad weather in Lukla, which makes the Lukla flight delayed and cancel.)
+In the evening, you can have your last night in Nepal enjoying the Nepali cultural dinner show exchanging greetings among friends and with all Nepalese people.
 You can buy some souvenirs and gifts.